surveycto/youtube-detector/README.md

     <div id="player"></div>

 Simply add that to the location in the field label where you would like the video displayed, and the video will load there.
+Check out the [sample form](https://github.com/surveycto/detect-clicked-link/raw/master/extras/sample-form/Other%20choice%20sample%20form.xlsx) for an example.

 ## Default SurveyCTO feature support